VladislavDurden/adaptive-page/README.md

   Contacts
   --------

-  If you see some bug or malfunctioning, you can write me on petrovskiy.bsuir@gmail.com
+  If you see some bug, you can write me on petrovskiy.bsuir@gmail.com